TV website Hulu elevates content chief to acting CEO

+* Unifor, PPWC, and Canfor sign pulp and paper sector tentative agreement

-LOS ANGELES Video website Hulu on Thursday said that content chief Andy Forssell will lead the company as acting CEO while owners Walt Disney Co (DIS.N) and News Corp (NWSA.O) decide on the future of the streaming video service.
+LOS ANGELES, March 14 Video website Hulu on Thursday said that content chief Andy Forssell will lead the company as acting CEO while owners Walt Disney Co and News Corp decide on the future of the streaming video service.

 "Disney and News Corporation are currently finalizing their forward-looking plans with Hulu, and the senior team has been working closely with them in that process," Kilar wrote.
 "Once the plans are finalized, a permanent decision will be made regarding the CEO position."